Biju Patnaik University of Technology: Governance

 The day-to-day functioning of the university is headed by Vice Chancellor.
-Prof. Chitaranjan Tripathy is the current vice-chancellor of Biju Patnaik University of Technology.
+Prof. Amiya Kumar Rath is the current vice-chancellor of Biju Patnaik University of Technology.

 Academics

 The university and its affiliated colleges and institutions offer undergraduate and postgraduate courses and PhD in different fields like Engineering, Management, Pharmacy, Architecture, Computer Application and Science.
-Admission to these courses is done through Odisha Joint Entrance Examination.

-Affiliated Colleges
+Affiliated colleges

 The university has 137 colleges, both constituent and affiliated.

-Notable constituent and affiliated colleges include:
+Constituent and affiliated colleges include: